Module pygettext

 getFilesForName(name)

-Get a list of module files for a filename, a module or package name, or a directory.
+Get a list of module files for a filename, a module or package name,

 source code